abhilashjp/lookupapp/docs/einvoicing/Zatca-saudi-arabia.md

 ### Simplified e-invoice process
 ![Simplified einvoice](/img/simplified-einvoice-process.png)

+### Debit Note
+Debit notes are issued by the sellers in order to issue a correction in value to buyers.
+Debit notes are used for increasing the value of the original invoice or the VAT amount.
+Debit notes follow the same format as the invoice for which they have been issued.

+### Credit Note
+Credit notes are issued by the sellers in order to refund buyers and are used to correct invoices information if generated with an error.
+Credit notes follow the same format as the invoice they have been issued upon.

 ## QR code components
 The following information should be present in the QR code